 Wedding rings aren’t the only jewelry worn on the right hand that holds significance.
 In fact, there are several reasons that one might wear a right hand ring.
 Some women choose to wear diamonds that they purchased on their own as a non-verbal signifier of financial independence.
 Others wear family heirlooms on this hand as it might feel too cluttered to wear them on the left.
 LGBTQ+ couples often wear a ring on the right hand to symbolize same-sex marriage.
 Alternatively, some people simply opt to rock a ring on their right hand because they’re left-handed and wearing a ring on one’s dominant hand can be uncomfortable.

 What Hand Does the Ring Go on When Proposing?

 The most common diamond engagement ring placement is on the left ring finger.
 The engagement ring is then worn until the wedding ceremony where the engagement ring is placed on top of the wedding ring again on the fourth finger of the left hand ring finger.

-But, just like a wedding ring, engagement rings can be worn on different finger placements around the world.
+But, just like classic wedding rings for women, engagement rings can be worn on different finger placements around the world.
 Couples in Colombia and Brazil often wear wedding bands as engagement rings on their right hand ring finger and move them over to the left after completing their wedding vows.
 Alternatively, some Europeans wear their engagement ring on the left hand and then transfer it over to the right hand alongside their wedding ring after they say, “I do.”